mmgreiner/mmgreiner.github.io/_posts/2022-03-12-using-jekyll.md

 ---
-layout: post
 title:  "Using Jekyll"
 date:   2022-03-12 19:00:00 +0100
+categories: programming
-categories: jekyll github fsharp websharper
+tags: jekyll github F# websharper
+toc: true
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+## Post filenames

 Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`

-Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
+Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file, for instance `.md`.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: